-Remember to consult your physician if the signs and symptoms of ear infection exist especially when following a cold.
+Remember to consult your physician if the signs and symptoms of ear infection exist, especially when following a cold.
 Infants and children are more susceptible to bacterial middle ear infections when previous virus or colds are present first.

-"It can be a cold, a throat infection or even an allergy attack that may set up an ear infection," explains Craig Wax, DO, an osteopathic family physician practicing in Mullica Hill, N.J.
+"It can be a cold, a throat infection or even an allergy attack that may set up an ear infection," explains Craig Wax, DO, an osteopathic family physician practicing in Mullica Hill, New Jersey.
 "The tubes that connect the middle ear to the throat, called the Eustachian tubes, can become blocked and trap fluid that would normally drain from the middle ear.
 This buildup can cause discomfort or pain.
 This fluid then becomes a favorable environment for bacteria or viruses to breed."

 Dr. Wax explains that fluid build-up may lead to severe middle ear infections.
 Preferably, he suggests seeking medical attention when the fluid build-up becomes an ear infection.
 However, initially this stage may be difficult to identify in children, as some do not show any symptoms at all.